fslef/DataSanitizer-Docs/docs/Getting started/3-install-offline.md

 ```

 ---

-Just update `$CheminNuPkg` with your file path.
-That's it!
+Update `$NuPkgPath` with your file path before to run the script.